luo964973791/rook/Documentation/ceph-teardown.md

 # Zap the disk to a fresh, usable state (zap-all is important, b/c MBR has to be clean)
 # You will have to run this step for all disks.
 sgdisk --zap-all $DISK
+# Clean hdds with dd
 dd if=/dev/zero of="$DISK" bs=1M count=100 oflag=direct,dsync
+# Clean disks such as ssd with blkdiscard instead of dd
+blkdiscard $DISK

 # These steps only have to be run once on each node
 # If rook sets up osds using ceph-volume, teardown leaves some devices mapped that lock the disks.